nodefluxio/vortex/docs/api/vortex.development.core.pipelines.md

 **Arguments**:

 - `images` _Union[List[str],np.ndarray]_ - list of images path or array of image
+- `coordinate` _str, optional_ - output coordinate format, especially usefull for models that returns coordinates in the input, e.g. bounding box, landmark, etc. Available:
+      `'relative'`: the coordinate is relative to input size (have range of [0, 1]), so to visualize the output needs to be multplied by input size;
+      `'absolute'`: the coordinate is absolute to input size (range of [widht, height]).
+      Default `'relative'`.
 - `visualize` _bool, optional_ - option to return prediction visualization.
 Defaults to False.
 - `dump_visual` _bool, optional_ - option to dump prediction visualization.
 Defaults to False.
 - `output_dir` _Union[str,Path], optional_ - directory path to dump visualization.
 Defaults to '.' .
-- `kwargs` _optional_ - this kwargs is placement for additional input parameters specific to                                 models'task
+- `kwargs` _optional_ - forwarded to model's forward pass, so this kwargs is placement for additional input parameters, make sure to have this if your model needs an additional inputs, e.g. `score_threshold`, etc.

 **Returns**: